 Warranty: Although HID Bulbs last longer than halogen bulbs, they will eventually burn out.
 However, defects in electronics manufacturing do occur, so when purchasing your bulbs and ballasts, make sure that the manufacturer or distributor offers a good warranty and replacement policy in case something happens to the bulbs.
-At Diode Dynamics, we provide a full 1 year warranty on all HID bulbs, and a lifetime warranty on all HID ballasts.
+At Diode Dynamics, we provide a full 3 year warranty on all HID bulbs and ballasts.

 HID Ballast Technology